 Once you've narrowed that focus, it's important to understand your ideal customer persona so you can build a go-to-market campaign and create content that tailors your message to each buyer.
 Often, marketing teams don't produce the sales tools, such as case studies, return-on-investment calculators, and lead nurturing journeys, that can fill gaps in the sales process.
 Understanding your teams' strengths and what can be optimized can help align your marketing and sales teams.

 Build A Digital Transformation Road Map

 To build a tech transformation road map, conduct an audit of your current state.
 There are probably more platforms used in your day-to-day operations than you think.
 Likely, there may also be some significant areas of opportunity.
-Define the value of each gap, and prioritize where you can upgrade, choose a new platform or build a custom solution.
+Define each gap's value and prioritize where you can upgrade, choose a new platform, or build a custom solution.
 Then create a road map, with a detailed timeline and outline of costs, to get to that future state.

 How do you know what success looks like if it's not stated and you don't measure it?
 Surprisingly few organizations set goals and keep score, yet there are many robust entrepreneurial operating systems to guide you.
 At our company, we follow the principles laid out in The Great Game of Business (I'm a GGOB practitioner).

 Having a measurement system — or in our case, a scoreboard — can help you be clear on what goals exist and whether you're on track to meet them.
 Part of a People+People™ plan includes establishing a set of goals and a scoring system that tracks progress in each functional area of your business.
 Scorecards for sales and finance are pretty common.
 Consider also creating scorecards for employee retention and productivity, which are critical business drivers that can have major impacts on growth and profit.